rishabhvarshney14/rishabhvarshney14.github.io/README.md

 ## Projects

+### Detect House Item

+In this project I use Google's Open Images Dataset to train Retinanet (backend by resnet) to tell what items are present in the image. i use [keras-retinanet](https://github.com/fizyr/keras-retinanet) model for this project.
+You can check the code [here](https://github.com/rishabhvarshney14/Detect-House-Item) and the live app [here](https://detecthouseitem.herokuapp.com/)

 ### Digit Sequence Recognition

 In this project I use MNIST handwritten dataset to generate a sequence of 5 digits and trained it on a model that I created with keras.